-Wisconsin’s farms and agricultural businesses generate more than $59.6 billion in economic activity and provide jobs for 353,991 people.
-New research from University of Wisconsin-Madison and UW-Extension shows how important agriculture is to the state’s economy.
+Wisconsin’s farms and agricultural businesses generate more than $88.3 billion in economic activity and 413,500 jobs.
+New research from the University of Wisconsin-Madison and University of Wisconsin-Extension shows how important agriculture is to the state’s economy.

 Economic Impact Report

 Agriculture is a powerful economic force in Wisconsin.
 This study measures agriculture’s contribution to the state’s economy.
-It is authored by Steve Deller, University of Wisconsin-Madison professor of agricultural economics and UW-Extension community development specialist.
+It is authored by Steve Deller, University of Wisconsin-Madison professor of agricultural economics and University of Wisconsin-Extension community development specialist.

 By Steven C. Deller

 Updated for 2012, Released September 2014

 Filetype: PDF, 53 Pages

 This study by Steve Deller, University of Wisconsin-Madison professor of agricultural economics and University of Wisconsin-Extension community development specialist; and Dave Williams, University of Wisconsin-Extension associate professor and assistant program director for Agriculture and Natural Resources, measures agriculture’s contribution to the economy in each of Wisconsin’s counties